gethomepage/homepage/docs/configs/settings.md

 ## Theme

-You can configure a fixed them (and disable the theme switcher) by passing the `theme` option, like so:
+You can configure a fixed theme (and disable the theme switcher) by passing the `theme` option, like so:

 ```yaml
 theme: dark # or light